ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## /ace-group/GROUPNAME/nodes/NODENAME {#node-subresource}

-This resource implements the GET, PUT and DELETE handlers.
+This resource implements the GET, PUT, and DELETE handlers.

 In addition to what is defined in {{kdc-if-errors}}, each of the handlers performs the following two verifications.